milhamh95/neetcode-dsa/4. Single Linked List/readme.md

 # Linked List

-- Contains of value and next
+- Contains of value and next (pointer to next node)
+- There is head -> first node of the linked list

 ## Time Complexity